 Get your party hats out, because it’s time to bring the party to the classroom!
 If you want to include fun in math, the Party Planner Classroom Transformation is a great activity.
 Students will become party planners in this exciting transformation.
-It works well for all elementary grade levels and aligns with multiple common core math standards.
+It works well for all elementary grade levels and aligns with multiple common core standards for grades K-5.

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)

 STEP 1: SETTING THE STAGE FOR YOUR PARTY CLASSROOM TRANSFORMATION